Average Salary: $104,270

-You'd think that someone who goes into nuclear science—as a chemist, a physicist or some other sort of engineer—could expect to earn a very, very good living.
-And you can.
-It depends on your level of education, the area of nuclear science you decide to go into, and how much hands-on experience you have in the field.
+You'd think that someone who goes into nuclear science—as a chemist, a physicist, or some other sort of engineer—could expect to earn a very, very good living.
+Well, you'd be right.
+A million points to you.